Thank God for Tutors (TGFT)

 When is tutoring available?

-TGFT follows the FCPS schedule.
-Tutoring is available every Wednesday from 7-8 pm except the following dates:
+TGFT follows the FCPS calendar, including closures for inclement weather.
+Tutoring is available every Wednesday, when school is in session, from 7-8 pm except the following dates:

 How are tutors qualified?

-Our volunteer tutors are engineers, math teachers, business people and scientists from our community who care about helping students understand math and sciences.
-Many have been doing this for years and cumulatively they have over 50 years of tutoring experience through TGFT.
+Our volunteer tutors are adults: engineers, math teachers, business people and scientists from our community who care about helping students understand math and sciences.
+Many have been doing this for years and cumulatively they have over 60 years of tutoring experience with TGFT.

 Where to get information?